zenw01f/zenw01f.github.io/_posts/2023-12-12-what-people-do-not-tell-you-about-investing.md

 I like to do my due diligence of both research and observation over time.
 It should be a no-brainer that before you invest in something you should do your research first.
 However the bigger question you should be asking the person giving you this advice is _OK, you're telling me to buy this but when should I sell?_
 Ultimately understanding what you are investing should be your exit strategy.
 If you don't have that how can you reap your gains?

-But there are other things you need to keep in mind:
+## But there are other things you need to keep in mind:
 - You're never going to sell at the highest point.
 Be happy if you make some money!
 - Know what you are buying - is this a _set and forget_ until you retire or do you need to keep be more proactive?
--
+- What type of an investment is this?
+How does it play into your overall financial portfolio.
+If you're asking "what is my financial portfolio?" then you've got more rudimentary issues to work out beside just investing in a single company.
+- Are you ok with losing money?
+- Are you too emotional about money?